-Find out how to become an accredited driver and rider trainer
+- How to become an accredited driver trainer

 Accredited driver trainers are encouraged to have a documented complaints management procedure.
 The driver trainer should advise the learner driver before, or at the commencement of, the first driving lesson that a complaint management procedure is in place.
 Information about the complaint management procedure should also be made available to family members or a guardian of the learner driver if requested.

 All complaints received should be documented and maintained until finalised then stored.

 For complaints relating to the quality of training or the conduct of a driver trainer

 The learner driver should direct their complaint to the driver trainer or their employer in the first instance.
 Where a resolution is not reached or is not satisfactory, learner drivers may direct their complaint to TMR.